Tanvikinger/ELder-Memory-Assistant-/README.md

 ↓
 User Sees/Responds to Reminder

-7. Screenshots of the User Interface

-> (Upload screenshots to your repo and replace the links below if needed)

 8. Team Members and Their Contributions

 * Tanvi Kinger *

 Frontend development

 GitHub setup and deployment

 photo based features

 Figma ui design

 * Niyati Motwani *

  Figma ui design

  ppt presentation

  walkthrough video